 Buying your first house in Gilbert is a fun and exciting process.
+Even though things have changed some with Covid 19 it it still possible to find a home you absolutely love.
 You get to decide where you want to live, how many bathrooms you want, and how much you’re willing to spend.
 But before you head out house-shopping, it’s important to do your research and make sure you’re prepared for the process.
-Here are 6 things you should know about buying your first house in Gilbert.
+Here are 5 things you should know about buying your first house in Gilbert.

 GET A REAL ESTATE AGENT

 You may be tempted to go through the process on your own, hoping that saving on the additional agents’ fees may convince sellers to sign your contract.
 However, if you have no experience going house-hunting or negotiating contracts, not having a professional at your side can be dangerous.

 Your real estate agent can help you find homes that meet your needs, schedule showings, and can help you determine if the price the sellers are asking is fair.

 While that small little starter home in a rural area may look great to a young couple, it may not look so fabulous after a few years, a couple of kids, and a job change.

 You can’t completely anticipate all the life changes that will occur, but if you’ve got plans to get married, have kids, or even just adopt a gaggle of pets, make sure that you’re accounting for the needs of those plans when buying your first home in Gilbert.